KevinLu/bingo/README.md

 * ~~Implement "FREE" option in the center.~~
 * Add button to toggle between various number systems.
 * Off screen output.
+* outputs the cards in a visually pleasing manner.
+* Can, if requested, generate more than one bingo card as required.
+* Can, if requested, generate more than one file's worth of cards.

 ## Getting Started